GroeblacherLab/FilterCavity/wavemeter_and_laser_lock/README.txt

+If used a other laser than the TopticaDLCPro you need to write a driver.
+If a single laser is locked the 1xN switch is not needed and the relative part in wavemeter_server.py can be removed,

-Using the HighFinesse_WS6 as wavemeter and 3 lasers locked at the same time, the feedback for each laser is every second and a stability of +-1MHz around the desired wavelenght is achieved.
+Using the HighFinesse_WS6 as wavemeter and 3 lasers locked at the same time, the feedback for each laser is every 0.6 second and a stability of +-1MHz around the desired wavelenght is achieved.